 Prosecutors in the case against two Reuters news agency journalists on trial in Myanmar for possessing state secrets produced a new police witness on Wednesday, who denied the testimony of another police officer that authorities had set up the reporters in a sting operation.

-Police Lance Corporal Naing Lin testified in court that he met the two reporters — Thet Oo Maung, also known as Wa Lone, and Kyaw Soe Oo — on the night of their arrest on Dec.
+Police Lance Corporal Naing Lin testified in court that he met the two reporters, Wa Lone and Kyaw Soe Oo, on the night of their arrest on Dec.
 12, but denied handing over classified documents to incriminate them.

 The two were taken into custody on the outskirts of Yangon shortly after they had dinner with two police officers who gave them documents related to a brutal military crackdown on Rohingya Muslims in Rakhine state.
 They were formally charged on Jan.
 10 and face up to 14 years in prison if found guilty.